 In the second section of this issue we travel through the “dark night of the soul.”
 We feature an interview with China Galland about her brave journey of fierce compassion and an essay by Gavin Harrison about practice as training in courage to face and stand up for truth.
 After discovering how to get it all together, we then learn how to let it all fall apart again in a fascinating conversation with Mark Epstein, whose new book, Going To Pieces Without Falling Apart, offers a wonderful synthesis of Western psychotherapy and Buddhist meditation practice.

 The front cover photograph was taken in the ancient capital city of Ayyuthya, Thailand.

-For budgetary reasons, we are focusing on archiving Inquiring Mind’s original articles, interviews and poetry.
-For the most part, we are leaving out anything that was adapted or excerpted from a book or other publication.
+For budgetary reasons, we’ve focused on archiving Inquiring Mind’s original articles, interviews and poetry.
+For the most part, we have left out anything that was adapted or excerpted from a book or other publication.

 “The Lost World of Our Elders” by Kamala Tiyavanich was adapted from Forest Recollections: Wandering Monks in Twentieth-Century Thailand.
 (University of Hawai’i Press, 1997)

 Poems & Not Poems: “The Last Time,” “The Grave,” “The Gate,” and “What the Living Do,” by Marie Howe, were excerpted from What the Living Do: Poems (W. W. Norton & Co., 1998)

 Practice: “Breathing with Daily Life” by Larry Rosenberg was adapted from Breath by Breath (Shambhala Publications, Inc., 1998)

 The Dharma & the Drama: “Thinking About Thinking” by Wes Nisker was adapted from Buddha’s Nature: Evolution as a Practical Guide to Enlightenment (Bantam Books, 1998)